NushaMBZ/aide-memoire/AGM4367/N Unit-02 S-15.md

 The **Maturity Stage** represents a critical phase in the product life cycle characterized by several distinct attributes:

 #### 1. Stagnation of Sales Growth:
-- The maturity stage begins with the cessation of sales growth, and sales remain relatively constant.
+- The maturity stage begins with <mark style="background: #FF5582A6;">the cessation of sales growth, and sales remain relatively constant.</mark>
-- The market has become saturated, and most potential customers have already adopted the product.
+- The <mark style="background: #FF5582A6;">market has become saturated,</mark> and most potential customers have already adopted the product.

 #### 2. Competitive Pricing:
 - Pricing becomes competitive as numerous players vie for a share of the relatively stable market.
-- Companies often engage in price reductions to attract price-sensitive customers and maintain their market presence.
+- Companies often <mark style="background: #FF5582A6;">engage in price reductions</mark> to attract price-sensitive customers and maintain their market presence.

 #### 3. Emphasis on Packaging and Promotion:
 - In the maturity stage, attempts to segment the market are more focused on packaging and promotional strategies rather than basic product differentiation.
 - Companies aim to create unique value propositions and appeal to specific customer segments through creative marketing efforts.

 #### 4. Market Entry Challenges:
-- Entering a market during the maturity stage is challenging, as established competitors have already captured a significant portion of the market share.
+- <mark style="background: #FF5582A6;">Entering a market during the maturity stage is challengin</mark>g, as established competitors have already captured a significant portion of the market share.
 - New entrants must contend with fierce competition and a saturated market landscape.

 #### 5. Key Characteristics of the Maturity Stage: